RaSan147/pyrobox/README.md

    - ii) or add `-d` or `--directory` command line argument when launching the program
         - `local_server.py -d .` to launch the server in current directory (where the file is)
         - `local_server.py -d "D:\Server\Public folder\"`  (Use Double-Quotation while directory has space)
-        - `local_server.py -d "D:/Server/Public folder"` (Forward or backward slash really doesn't matter)
+        - `local_server.py -d "D:/Server/Public folder"` (Forward or backward slash really doesn't matter, unless your terminal thinks otherwise)
  1. To change port number
     - i) just edit the code for permanent change
     - ii) or add the port number at the end of the command line arg